PRAYERS ARE SELDOM ANSWERED

 Stephen Lau

-Develop Good Visual Habits
+Good Visual Habits and Better Vision

 Develop good visual habits to have better vision.
 Vision deterioration is a result of bad visual habits that have accelerated vision deterioration over the years.
 It is like bad posture that affects shallow breathing, resulting in many health issues.
 Over time, many of us have formed bad visual habits that affect how we see, leading to many vision problems.